Superradiance -- the 2020 Edition: Superradiance in black hole physics

 The results for two extreme cases --~incidence along the equatorial ($\gamma=\pi/2$) and axial ($\gamma=0$) directions~-- are summarized in Fig.~\ref{fig:cross_scalar} for a rapidly spinning BH with $a/M=0.99$.
 Because $S_{0lm}(0)=0$ unless $m=0$, the cross-section for waves incident along the axial direction simplifies as

 For generic incidence angles, the total cross-section is symmetric along the $\omega=0$ axis, as could be anticipated from the general symmetry properties of the wave equation, cf. Eq.~\eqref{symmetry}.
 The first important conclusion is that plane scalar waves are never superradiantly amplified, or in other words, the absorption cross-section is positive for all values of frequency $\omega$.
-As might be expected from the general equation \eqref{cross_scalar}, because the amplification factor can become positive, some of the partial cross-sections $\sigma_{lm}$ {\it can} become negative, as shown in the right panel of Fig.~\ref{fig:cross_scalar} for the $l=|m|=1$ modes~\cite{Macedo:2013afa}. \paragraph{Gravitational waves}
+As might be expected from the general equation \eqref{cross_scalar}, because the amplification factor can become positive, some of the partial cross-sections $\sigma_{lm}$ {\it can} become negative, as shown in the right panel of Fig.~\ref{fig:cross_scalar} for the $l=|m|=1$ modes~\cite{Macedo:2013afa}.
+This result is true for neutral fields in a rotating BH background; it can be shown, however, that the scattering of a charged scalar by a charged BH can give rise to {\it negative} total absorption cross section, and that therefore planar scalar waves can be superradiantly amplified by BH~\cite{Benone:2015bst,Benone:2019all}.